-Born July 15, 1946, in Tucson, AZ., Ronstadt was a student at Arizona State University, when she met guitarist Bob Kimmel.
+Born July 15th, 1946, in Tucson, AZ., Ronstadt was a student at Arizona State University when she met guitarist Bob Kimmel.
 The duo moved to Los Angeles, where guitarist/songwriter Kenny Edwards joined the pair.
-Calling themselves the Stone Ponys, the group became a leading attraction on California's folk circuit, recording their first album in 1967.
-The band's second album, Evergreen, Vol. 2, featured the Top 20 hit "Different Drum," which was written by Michael Nesmith of The Monkees.
+Calling themselves The Stone Ponys, the group became a leading attraction on California's Folk circuit, recording their first album in 1967.
+The band's second LP, "Evergreen, Vol. 2", featured the Billboard #13 hit "Different Drum", which was written by Michael Nesmith of The Monkees.
 After recording one more album with the group, Ronstadt left for a solo career at the end of 1968.
-Ronstadt eventually emerged as princess of the California rock mafia that included the Eagles, John David Souther and Jackson Browne
+She eventually emerged as princess of the California Rock Mafia that included The Eagles, John David Souther and Jackson Browne.

-Ronstadt's first two solo albums -- "Hand Sown, Home Grown" (1969) and "Silk Purse" (1970) -- accentuated her country roots, featuring several honky tonk numbers.
+Ronstadt's first two solo albums, "Hand Sown, Home Grown" (1969) and "Silk Purse" (1970), accentuated her Country roots, featuring several Honky Tonk numbers.
 Released in 1971, her self-titled third album was a pivotal record in her career.
-Featuring a group of session musicians that would later form the Eagles, the album was a softer, more laidback variation of the country-rock she had been recording.
-With the inclusion of songs from singer/songwriters like Jackson Browne, Neil Young, and Eric Anderson, Linda Ronstadt had folk-rock connections as well.
+Featuring a group of session musicians that would later form The Eagles, the album was a softer, more laid back variation of the Country-Rock she had been recording.
+With the inclusion of songs from singer/songwriters like Jackson Browne, Neil Young, and Eric Anderson, Linda Ronstadt had Folk-Rock connections as well.

 Sensing it was time to change direction, Ronstadt starred in the Broadway production of Gilbert & Sullivan's Pirates of Penzance, as well as the accompanying movie.
-Pirates of Penzance led the singer to a collaboration with big band leader Nelson Riddle, who arranged and conducted her 1983 collection of pop standards, "What's New".
-While it received lukewarm reviews, it was a considerable hit, reaching number three on the charts and selling over two million copies.
+Pirates of Penzance led the singer to a collaboration with big band leader Nelson Riddle, who arranged and conducted her 1983 collection of Pop Standards, "What's New".
+While it received lukewarm reviews, it was a considerable hit, reaching number three on the U.S. charts and selling over two million copies.
 Ronstadt's next two albums, "Lush Life" (1984) and "For Sentimental Reasons" (1986), were also albums of pre-Rock standards recorded with Nelson Riddle.
 At the end of 1986, Ronstadt returned to Contemporary Pop, recording "Somewhere Out There", the theme to the animated An American Tail, with James Ingram.
 The single became a number two hit.
 She also returned to her Country roots in 1987, recording the "Trio" album with Dolly Parton and Emmylou Harris.
 That same year, Ronstadt recorded "Canciones de mi Padre", a set of traditional Mexican songs that became a surprise success.

-Linda made news in July, 2004 when she was ejected from Las Vegas's Aladdin Hotel after she dedicated the song "Desperado" to Michael Moore and encouraged the audience to see his new film, Fahrenheit 9/11, a documentary harshly critical of the Bush administration.
+Linda made news in July, 2004 when she was ejected from Las Vegas's Aladdin Hotel after she dedicated the song "Desperado" to filmmaker Michael Moore and encouraged the audience to see his new film, Fahrenheit 9/11, a documentary harshly critical of the Bush administration.
 Casino president William Timmins had her removed from the premises after some of the people in the audience booed her, ripped posters from the wall, and threw drinks.

 In 2006 Ronstadt teamed with her friend Ann Savoy to record "Adieu False Heart" as The ZoZo Sisters.
 A collection of Pop, Cajun, and early 20th century music, the LP proved to be a commercial failure, peaking at #146 on the Billboard 200.
 In 2007 Linda could be heard on the compilation LP "We All Love Ella: Celebrating the First Lady of Song", a tribute album to Jazz great Ella Fitzgerald.
 That same Summer, she headlined the Newport Folk Festival where she included Jazz, Rock and Folk music into her repertoire.
 The Martin Guitar Company honored Linda in 2009 by producing the Linda Ronstadt Limited Edition acoustic guitar.
-Ronstadt has appointed the Land Institute as recipient of all of her proceeds from that instrument.
+Ronstadt appointed the Land Institute as recipient of all of her proceeds from that instrument.
 That May, she received an honorary doctorate of music degree from the Berklee College of Music for her achievements and influence in music, and her contributions to American and international culture.